-Certification - When the FML is taken for medical reasons, the Research Foundation will require the employee to provide a certification from the health care provider of the person requiring care, whether it be the employee or the employee's spouse, child, or parent.
-The certification shall be sufficient if it states:
+Certification - When FML is taken for medical reasons, the Research Foundation will require the employee to provide a certification from the health care provider for the person requiring care, whether it be the employee, the employee's family member, or another designated person.
+The certification must include:

-- The date on which the serious health condition commenced; - The probable duration of the condition; - The appropriate medical facts within the knowledge of the health care provider regarding the condition; - A statement that the eligible employee is needed to care for the spouse, child, or parent and an estimate of the amount of time that the employee is needed to care for the spouse, child, or parent or a statement that the employee is unable to perform the functions of their position.
+The date on which the serious health condition commenced;

+- The probable duration of the condition with a targeted end date; - The appropriate medical facts within the knowledge of the health care provider regarding the condition; - A statement that the eligible employee is needed to care for the family member or other designated person, and an estimate of the amount of time that the employee is needed to care for this person; or, if the leave is for the employee's serious health condition, a statement that the employee is unable to perform the functions of their position.